 Who is eligible?

-High school junior and senior students ages 16 and up who are passionate about nature, environmental stewardship, and learning, and are eligible for the MCPS Internship program.
+The program is open to Montgomery County Public School high school students who will be ages 16 and up during the 2025-2026 school year.
+We are looking for students who are passionate about nature, environmental stewardship, and learning, and are eligible for the MCPS Internship program.

 What’s the schedule?